 Dairy: Dairy and dairy products contain synthetic products which may affect your hormonal balance.
 They are also pro-inflammatory foods that cause leaky gut syndrome.

 Soy: Soy is extremely harmful to those who are hormonally sensitive as it contains phytoestrogens that contributes to acne.
-Since soy can appear in supplements too, you should read the labels carefully before purchasing
+Since soy can appear in supplements too, you should read the labels carefully before purchasing them.

 Gluten: Gluten is also a pro-inflammatory food that can lead to acne and leaky gut syndrome.